Perceptrons and localization of attention's mean-field landscape: Normalized self-attention

-\emph{(b)} Now let $d=2$ and suppose that $\supp\mu$ is infinite.
-Then $\supp\mu\cap I$ is infinite for some component $I$.
-Since $g_{\log}$ is continuous on $\S^{1}$ and real–analytic on $I$, and $g_{\log}=0$ on $\supp\mu$, the zero set has an accumulation point in $I$.
-The identity theorem applied to $\widetilde g_{\log}$ as above yields the global identity \eqref{eq:log-identity-global}, and repeating the argument on the antipodal component $I'$ gives \eqref{eq:ratio-const-correct}, the same contradiction as in part (a).

-Hence no accumulation can occur in $\supp\mu$.
-By compactness of $\S^{1}$ the support must be finite, i.e., $\mu$ is purely atomic with finitely many atoms. \end{proof}
+(b) Let $d=2$ and suppose $\supp\mu$ is infinite.
+Then $\supp\mu\cap I$ has an accumulation point in $\S^1$ for some $I$.
+The same identity theorem applied to $\widetilde g_{\log}$ yields \eqref{eq:log-identity-global} and \eqref{eq:ratio-const-correct}, leading to the same contradiction.
+By compactness of $\S^1$, the support must be finite. \end{proof}

-\begin{remark} The indirect argument used in the proof of \Cref{prop: unified.log} also applies to normalized attention \eqref{eq:full-WGF-main} with a symmetric nonsingular matrix $B\in\R^{d\times d}$, i.e., by replacing $\mathsf E_\beta$ with